Universal-Team/db/docs/_3ds/mk7-plugin-dx.md

   <ul dir="auto">

-  <li>Cheats are enabled only when the player is in a custom room to avoid cheats
-  in public rooms</li>
+  <li>Cheats enabled only in custom rooms.
+No cheats allowed in public rooms</li>

-  <li>Plays with your friends and other Mario Kart 7 Plugin Deluxe users!</li>
+  <li>Play with your friends and other Mario Kart 7 Plugin Deluxe users!</li>

   </ul>'
 updated: '2024-09-08T08:59:05Z'